MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_purchaseinvoice.md

 ## Bound Actions

 The purchaseInvoice resource type offers a bound action called `post` which posts the corresponding purchaseInvoice batch.
-Posting the purchaseInvoice batch is illustrated in the following example:
+This is illustrated in the following example:
 `POST https://<server address>:<server API port>/<server instance name>/api/v2.0/companies({id})/purchaseInvoices({id})/Microsoft.NAV.post`

 The response has no content; the response code is 204.